 But at times like these, it’s extremely easy to get your hands on good quality cuts of meat for more than reasonable prices.
-If you pick these up when they’re on sale, even if you don’t intend to cook them immediately, you’ll have them for later.
+If you pick these up when they’re on sale, even if you don’t intend to cook them immediately, you’ll have them for later for camping.
 Trust me, you’re not going to notice a difference between a half off ribeye and a full priced one, nor any real difference between one that’s been frozen for a month over one that’s off the shelf as long as you bring it back up to room temperature properly before cooking and make sure it doesn’t get freezer burnt.

 Buying your meat from a local butcher can also be a great way to get good meat for surprisingly low prices.
 Even better, they can often cut the meat to your exact specifications.

 Buy a sirloin tip roast for $15, and you could have 4 to 5 sirloin steaks…something that would normally run your about $30 depending on the current price, all cut to your desired thickness.

 Combined with the above, a good sale from your grocery store or local butcher gives you an insane deal on steaks.

 This goes for other things as well; a slice off a pork roast isn’t exactly a pork chop, but it’s really tasty, that’s for sure, and fills the same role easily.